-To enhance Covenant Harbor’s ability to provide an outstanding environment for campers and guests to worship, grow in faith in Jesus Christ and receive excellent medical care, the Carriage House Campaign seeks to raise $600,000 with urgency, to complete the remodeling of a new chapel, new summer infirmary and new non-summer housing.
+The Carriage House Campaign’s goal was to raise $600,000 to complete the restoration and remodeling of a new chapel, new summer infirmary and new non-summer housing.

 The Carriage House, an historic building positioned atop the big hill in the center of camp, is the largest remaining structure linking Covenant Harbor to its remarkable roots as the Snug Harbor estate.
 From the time the property was purchased in 1947, the Carriage House has served many purposes.
 In addition to a maintenance shop, storage facility and gymnasium, the Carriage House was most importantly, the primary gathering space for groups to experience worship.
 Children and youth who crammed onto the cold tile floor to sing camp songs or preview the latest installment of a silly camp skit, also heard the Gospel message during morning and evening chapel sessions.
 In that sacred space within the wood-paneled walls of the upper Carriage House, lives were changed as campers and guests began a walk with Jesus Christ and grew in relationship with him.

-After being almost completely lost to a fire in October 2015, the Carriage House has been suddenly thrust into the spotlight.
-The unexpected situation provides both challenge and opportunity for Covenant Harbor.
-The loss of meeting space has created challenges in accommodating a growing number of summer campers and retreat groups.
+After being almost completely lost to a fire in October 2015, the Carriage House had been suddenly thrust into the spotlight.
+The unexpected situation provided both challenge and opportunity for Covenant Harbor.
+The loss of meeting space had created challenges in accommodating a growing number of summer campers and retreat groups.
 Prior to the fire, plans to repurpose this symbolic – yet still useful – building had been approved as part of a long-term master plan for Covenant Harbor.

-Now, with unanticipated financial help from insurance coverage toward fire restoration, Covenant Harbor is in a unique position to repurpose and remodel the building at a significantly reduced cost during this Carriage House Campaign.
+Due to unanticipated financial help from insurance coverage toward fire restoration, Covenant Harbor was in a unique position to repurpose and remodel the building at a significantly reduced cost during the Carriage House Campaign.

 Remodel the upper level as Covenant Harbor’s designated Chapel.
 God-honoring worship happens all over Covenant Harbor’s grounds, and now we have an opportunity to provide an intimate, dedicated space for year-round worship and celebration.
 This unique environment will cultivate the spiritual growth and faith development of our campers and guests.